Newsletter

 Sellers Needed

 Then there are the rocks, dirt, wind, rain, sun and grapes: the wine!
 All of these elements bring people together and create an essential pillar of wine country.
 The combination of excellent lifestyle, a world class wine region, easy access to a booming economy and exciting cities makes Sonoma and Napa a no-brainer for the well to do.
 Whether they are in it for the lifestyle or business, wealth from all over the globe seeks out the dream in a special place we call home, wine country.
-In other words, now is an excellent time to buy or sell.
+Even as buyers compete in a sellers market now is an excellent time to buy or sell.
 If you are a buyer and would like to know more about the current market, do not hesitate to call.
 If you are a seller and would like a market evaluation of your property, please feel free to call or email.
 I have buyers!

 Have an amazing Spring & Summer!